-The \$700,000 bank guarantee facility is secured by cash.
-The A\$40 million three-year facility is unsecured.
+The \$250,000 bank guarantee facility is secured by cash.
+The A\$40 million three year facility is unsecured.

-Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2014
+Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2015

-Refer to Note 2 for further information on financial instruments.

-Consoli dated
+Consolidated

-2014 2013
+2015 2014

 \$'000 \$'000

-15. BORROWINGS (CONTINUED)

-The carrying amount of assets pledged as security for current and non-c urrent borrowings are a s follows:

-Current

-First mortgage

-Non-current assets held for sale - 2,948

-Inventories 21,480

-- 24,428

-Floating charge

-Receivables - 239

-Other assets - 160

-Non-current assets held for sale - 2,948

-Inventories 21,480

-Total current assets pledged as security - 24,827

-,

-Non-current

-First mortgage

-Inventories - 48,000

-Property, plant and equipment 3,025

-51,025

-Floating charge

-Inventories - 48,000

-Property, plant and equipment 3,025

-Total non-current assets pledged as security 51,025

-Total assets pledged as security 75,852

-46 DEDIVATIVE FINANCIAL INSTRUMENTS

 16. DERIVATIVE FINANCIAL INSTRUMENTS

-Derivatives at fair value -

-forward foreign exchange contracts 367
+Derivatives at fair value - forward foreign exchange contracts 1,095 (367)

-367

-Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2014

-Consol Consolidated

-2014 2013

-\$'000 \$'000
+Refer to Note 2 for further information on financial instruments.

-17. F PROVISIONS
+17. PROVISIONS

-E Employee benefit current 88 86
+Employee benefit current 85 88

-E Employee benefit non-current 3 92
+Employee benefit non-current 8 3

-91 178
+93 91

-The total of employee benefits relate to annual leave and long service leave, pursuant to employment contracts of the Group's employees.
+The total of employee benefits relates to annual leave and long service leave contracts of the Group's employees. e, pursuant to employm ent

 Amounts not expected to be settled within the next 12 months

-The current provision for employee benefits includes all unconditional entitlements where employees have completed the required period of service and also those where employees are entitled to pro-rata payments in certain circumstances.
-The entire amount is presented as current, since the consolidated entity does not have an unconditional right to defer settlement.
-However, based on past experience, the consolidated entity does not expect all employees to take the full amount of accrued leave or require payment within the next 12 months.
+The current provision for employee benefits includes all unconditional e completed the required period of service and also those where employees certain circumstances.
+The entire amount is presented as current, sir unconditional right to defer settlement.
+However, based on past experier employees to take the full amount of accrued leave or require payment within are entitled to pro-rata nce the Group does r nce, the Group does n payments in not have an

-The following amounts reflect leave that is not expected to be taken within the next 12 months:
+The following amounts reflect leave that is not expected to be taken within the ne next 12 months:

-Consolidated

-2014 2

-\$'000 \$'000

-Employee benefits obligation expected to be settled after 12 months 35
+Employee benefit obligations expected to be settled after 12 months 59 35

-Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2014
+Explanatory Notes to the Consolidated Financial Statements For the Year Ended 30 June 2015